Boosting Ensembles for Statistics of Tails at Conditionally Optimal Advance Split Times: Ensemble design

-The steps above completely specify $G(\omega)$, a linear map from $\mathbb{C}$ to functions of ($x,y,z$), which can be easily computed offline before running any ensembles.
-One could argue for two obvious refinements of this choice: (1) accounting for the non-zero background state by linearizing the quadratic form $J(q,\psi)$ and including that in the calculation of $D(k,\ell)$; and (2) accounting for finite time horizons by using the leading singular vector of the \emph{linear propagator}, i.e., the initial \emph{infinitesimal} error whose magnitude amplifies the most over a given time horizon \citep{Farrell1996generalized1,Farrell1996generalized2}.
-We demur on these suggestions, choosing to focus attention on the less-studied optimization of the advance split time given a fixed perturbation shape.
+For this study, we stick to the simpler choice of the most unstable modes of the background shear, choosing to focus attention on the less-studied optimization of the advance split time given a fixed perturbation shape.
 There are several reasons that singular vectors may not be suitable for our goals.
 First, it is easier to compare different initial conditions, different advance split times, and even different topographies (which we don't do here) when they are all subject to precisely the same perturbation.
-Second, as our results will demonstrate, the COAST tends to lie beyond the time range where linearized error dynamics are appropriate, which is natural because we aim for finite-amplitude boosts in extreme event amplitudes.
+Second, as our results will demonstrate, the COAST tends to lie beyond the time range where linearized error dynamics are appropriate, which is natural because we aim for finite-amplitude boosts in extreme events.
 Third, singular vectors are typically designed to optimize global errors, which might not be as relevant for local extremes.
-Fourth, such highly specialized perturbation shapes might not be accessible in a generic GCMs.
+Fourth, such highly specialized perturbation shapes might not be accessible in a generic GCM.
 Nonetheless, sensitivity analysis with respect to perturbation shape leads the agenda for follow-up work.

-Having fixed a subspace $\Omega=\mathbb{C}$ for perturbations $\omega$, we need to specify an input distribution $p(\omega)$ over that space.
-We design the PDF for $\omega$ as a radially symmetric, smooth, compactly supported ``bump function'' parameterized by two scales: $W$ which is the maximum permissible magnitude of $\omega$, and $s$ which sets the typical perturbation strength:
+Having fixed a subspace $\Omega=\mathbb{C}$ for perturbations $\omega$, we need to specify an input distribution $p^\Omega(\omega)$ over that space.
+We design the PDF for $\omega$ as a radially symmetric, smooth, ``bump function'' which has compact support in order to prevent perturbations so large as to induce oscillatory transients.
+The PDF is parameterized by two scales: $W$ which is the maximum permissible magnitude of $\omega$, and $s$ which sets the typical perturbation strength: